What Is the Best Time to Get Pregnant After Your Period

 So after your period stops, you may want to start monitoring signs around Day 6 or Day 7 onward — tracking your mucus, use an OPK, etc. Once signs of ovulation begin (e.g. LH surge, change in mucus), that’s when the frequent intercourse is most beneficial.

-Factors That Can Affect Fertility Timing
+Factors That Can Affect Fertility and the Best Time to Get Pregnant

 Even with perfect timing, conception is not guaranteed every cycle.
 Some factors that can affect fertility include: